wiiqwertyuiop/go-snake-go/README.md

 I mostly made this for two reasons:

-1) To learn Go as it is a really great lanugage and I have wanted to learn!
+1) To learn Go!
+It is a fantastic language, and I have wanted to learn it more!
 2) Generating the snake, and food were both interesting problems to me.

+## Explination

 Most snake games you see use arrays, and a lot of looping.
 People also seem to generate the food by randomly selecting a tile, and then checking if the snake is on it, and if so spawns food on the tile, or generates another one until an empty spot is found.
 This method works, but I am not a fan of it, as it is theoretically possible to never find an empty space like this!
 Especially once the snake begins to fill up the screen, generation can take longer and longer (technically).